wix/stylable/_docs/references/pseudo-elements.md

 You can use CSS classes to override extended pseudo-elements.

 > **Note**:
-> You can also override native pseudo-elements using **Stylable's** custom pseudo-elements bit this is not recommended as it can lead to code that's confusing and hard to maintain.
+> You can also override native pseudo-elements using **Stylable's** custom pseudo-elements but this is not recommended as it can lead to code that's confusing and hard to maintain.

 In this example, `root` extends `VideoPlayer` and so any class placed on the `root` overrides the pseudo-element.